revanthreddy/ddb-stream-to-s3-athena/README.md

-# Stream data from Amazon DynamoDB to S3 to run data analytics using AWS Glue and Amazon Athena
+# Run data analytics on data from Amazon DynamoDB using AWS Glue and Amazon Athena

 ## Prerequisites